 - Tips / drinks from bar / other personal expenses

 The Sacha tour starts and finishes at the town of Coca.
-There are direct flights to / from Quito for approx $186 return fare (subject to change).
-Happy Gringo make all of the flight arrangements for you.
+There are direct flights to / from Quito for approx $196 return fare (subject to change) - please note that the policy of Sacha Lodge is that it is an obligation to book flight tickets directly with them, so please organise the purchase of flights through Happy Gringo and we will coordinate everything with Sacha for you.

 Past Clients Feedback